yegermaster/Introduction-to-Diffusion-Models/README.md

 </div>

 ## Stable diffuision
-Think of stable diffusion like a sophisticated game of telephone, but with math.
-The model uses a stochastic process (fancy term for randomness), where each state depends only on the previous one, forming what's known as a Markov chain.
-This iterative method transitions from one distribution to another,
+Stable diffusion operates like a sophisticated mathematical game of 'telephone'.
+It uses a stochastic process, where each state is solely dependent on the previous one, forming a Markov chain.
+In this model, information transitions from one distribution to another, akin to processes seen in non-equilibrium thermodynamics.
+This is similar to how ink disperses in water, starting from a localized concentration and gradually diffusing to form a more uniform distribution.

-The model employs a stochastic (fancy term for randomness), where each state depends only on the previous state.
-The method iteratively transitions from one distribution to another, an idea used in non-equilibrium thermodynamics, and so it's effectively tracing and reconstructing lost information. much like how your coffee diffuses into water—starting with a Gaussian distribution and transforming it into a target distribution.
+Just like ink dispersing in water, we begin by embedding the data in noise (the forward process, akin to an encoder) and then systematically recover the original information (the reverse process, similar to a decoder).

 <img src="img/ink_in_water.webp" alt="Description of image 1" width="200"/>